syncfusion-content/maui-docs/MAUI/ListView/item-drag-and-drop.md

  * `Action`: Return the drag `Action` such as start, dragging, and drop.
  * `Bounds`: Return bounds of drag item when dragging and dropping.
  * `Handled`: If this member is set to `true`, dragging can be handled.
 It is applicable only if `Action` is `Dragging`.
- * `DataItem`: Returns the underlying data of the dragging item.
+ * `DataItem`: Return the underlying data of the dragging item.
  * `NewIndex`: Return the item index of the `DataSource.DisplayItems` where the dragging item will be dropped.
  * `OldIndex`: Return the item index of the `DataSource.DisplayItems` where the dragging item started.
 The OldIndex and NewIndex will be the same if `Action` is `Start`.
  * `Position`: Returns the touch position of the drag item from the screen coordinates.